Skip to main content

 warning

 Due to Twitch restrictions, we create separate websockets for each user ID.
-If you are creating EventSocket subscriptions with tokens from many different users, it may be apt to switch to webhooks to avoid spawning too many websockets.
+If you are creating EventSocket subscriptions with tokens from many different users, it may be apt to switch to webhooks or conduits to avoid spawning too many websockets.

 Module Creation